Why Don’t Jewellers Make Silver Engagement Rings?

 In silver rings that are set with gemstones, most of the wear is visible at the base of the ring but what you may not realise is that the most important place to look for wear is around the centre stone.
 The centre stone is the focus of the piece and to be honest, it’s usually most of the budget.
 The reason for the ever-popular trend of delicate, fine claws that this shows the stone to its fullest, there is only a small amount of contact between the metal and the gemstone keeping it in place.
 This means that silver’s trait of being more malleable is detrimental and, if the ring is knocked, a claw could easily bend and the stone will loosen or even worse, fall out!

 While freshly polished silver is a beautiful, highly reflective metal, it will tarnish and/or oxidize quite quickly.
 It can react with the acids in our skin causing it to darken, this can also cause a black stain to be left on your skin under the ring.
 Some household chemicals will also react with silver and it isn’t uncommon for people to have dermatological reactions to it.

-For these reasons, most jewellers would like to know the piece they made can stand the test of time.
-If you would like a silver looking engagement ring, we would recommend 18ct white gold or platinum for its durability and brightness.
+For these reasons, most jewellers would like to know if the piece they made can stand the test of time.
+If you would like a silver-looking engagement ring, we would recommend 18ct white gold or platinum for its durability and brightness.

 At Larsen Jewellery the friendly staff can guide you through the choices, There is also a great selection of beautiful diamonds and stunning coloured gems you get to see in person.
 The best part is, you actually see and speak with a jeweller, so there is no one better to answer any questions you may have.